Overview

 Cluster headache is a rare headache disorder, characterised by recurring bouts (clusters) of excruciating pain on one side of the head.
 It has been described as one of the most painful conditions known to man, with the intensity of the pain often reported to give rise to suicidal thoughts.

+Cluster headache is a condition that impacts very heavily on the lives of patients and their families.
+The all-consuming pain and unpredictability of attacks can make it hard to carry on a normal life.
 Whilst there are a number of different treatments that aim either to stop the pain during an attack or to stop the onset of attacks during a cluster, these are not effective in all patients.

 Read more: About cluster headache